 When you start attracting the best clients to you, the big magic starts to spread.
 It ripples out beyond you.
 Those clients you help turn around and also play full out.
 This will change the world, first one person at a time and then in small groups.
 Until the ripples grow so large you can’t see the direct connection anymore, but feel the change.
 And it’s exhilarating when you see it.

 What’s the price to you and your business if you stay hidden?
-What value do you have as a speaker or coach by remaining hidden?
+What value do you have as a coach or health + wellness course creator by remaining hidden?

 An excellent personal branding session will help you see the light in yourself, so that you may show it to others.
 It helps you step up your game and brand up to the next level.